 Of all motor vehicles, motorcycles are the most vulnerable on the road.
-As such, whether you’re riding a motorbike or driving beside one, you need to be aware and alert.
+As such, whether you’re riding a motorcycle or driving beside one, you need to be aware and alert.
 Give motorcyclists a full lane of travel and maintain at least three to four seconds of distance behind a motorcycle.
-Conversely, if you’re the rider, make sure you are visible, and use reflective decals when appropriate.
-Remain alert at all times and give yourself enough time to react should a situation become difficult.
-Participate in rider education programs when you can.
-Learn more about available classes at www.NevadaRider.com.
+Conversely, if you’re the rider, make sure you remain alert at all times and give yourself enough time to react should a situation become difficult.

 KNOW THE LAW